verhas/jScriptBasic/site/advanced/nativeapi.md

  Note that the sample above is included from a junit test file.
 When you use this API you will much easier get to your file name than `this.getClass().getResource("hello.bas").getFile()`.

-** Including files
+## Including files

- When a BASIC file includes another you can not use the above methods.
-Even though the method `eval(File file)` could handle an include statement and include the other BASIC script from the same directory where the first file is, it does not and it does it for good reason.
+When a BASIC file includes another you should use a bit complex setup.
+Even though the method `eval(File file)` could handle an include statement and include the other BASIC scripts from the same directory where the first file is, it does not.
+Eval is to execute simple scripts that are in one file and do not need code fragments from other files.
+Most of the BASIC programs are like that, simple and short.
- The reason is called security.
-When you use the above, simple methods you need not fear that your BASIC program gets feral.

- When you want to execute more complex programs that rely on other BASIC codes that are `include`-ed or `import`-ed into the original BASIC code then you have to specify the source path where to look for these files.
+When you want to execute more complex programs that rely on other BASIC code fragments that are `include`-ed or `import`-ed into the original BASIC code then you have to specify the source path where to look for these files.
 Using the native API you have three opportunities:

 * define the directories as a string array (variable arguments method)

 * define the directories supplying a `SourcePath` object that may calculate the list of directories on the fly.

 * define a `SourceProvider` object that reads the content from any source you want.

- []

 The latter you select the more flexibility you have, and the more programming you face.

 To specify the directories where the files are use the following piece of code:

 ```
         ScriptBasic engine = ScriptBasic.getEngine();